GrowthLimit

 Page Authority (PA) is Domain Authority's page-level counterpart.
 It predicts a specific page's ranking on SERPs rather than evaluating an entire domain.
 Understanding the distinction between these metrics is important for developing targeted SEO strategies that address site-wide and page-specific optimization needs.

 The fundamental difference lies in scope: DA measures the ranking strength of an entire domain, considering all pages and their collective link equity, while PA focuses on the ranking potential of individual pages.
-A high DA website typically has pages with strong PA scores, but this relationship isn't always direct or proportional.
+A high DA website typically has pages with strong PA scores, but this relationship is not automatic or proportional.

 These metrics interact interestingly.
 A high-authority domain can boost the PA of new pages through internal linking and trust signals.
 Conversely, pages with strong PA can improve overall DA.
 For example, a resource page attracting high-quality backlinks can elevate its PA and the site's DA.